 Don’t forget about leafy greens too!
 Collards, chard, kale, and calaloo are wonderful additions to consider.
 Collards may take a bit longer to cook than kale, which can be added closer to the end to keep it from getting soggy and bitter.

 Another great thing about soup, is that it comes in so many textures.
 Some parents have been known to puree soups purely to trick their kids into eating vegetables they would otherwise scoff at, but sometimes a velvety smooth soup is just plain desired over a chunkier stew.

 A handheld immersion blender will be your best friend for this step, but you can also puree your soup in a blender or food processor.
 It’s usually best to do this in batches, closing the lid carefully but leaving extra room for the hot soup to expand as it blends.

 If your soup is simply a side dish it may not need any protein, but if it aspires to be the headliner you have plenty of choices.

 Really tender meat in a soup can be exquisite, but vegetarian options abound.
 Depending on what you choose, this step might come at different times.
 Beans take longer to cook and should be added with the stock (unless they’re canned and pre-cooked and should therefore be added later).
-More delicate proteins like tofu can be added towards the very end.
+More delicate proteins like tofu or a jammy egg can be added towards the very end.